chocolatey/docs/input/en-us/community-repository/moderation/index.md

 Order: 50
 xref: moderation
 Title: Moderation
-Description: Information about the package moderation used on the Chocolatey Community Repository.
+Description: Information about the package moderation used on the Chocolatey Community Repository
 RedirectFrom: docs/moderation
 ---